gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 ## 1. Background and problem statement

+### The Challenge

+Virima is a platform with multiple suites and applications.
+Currently, we lack a unified AI agent capable of serving both internal and external users with meaningful, contextually relevant responses.
+When AI agents are developed for specific Virima products, they are constrained to their respective product knowledge bases, creating silos that fragment the user experience.

-Virima is a **platform** with multiple suites/apps.
-Today, product knowledge exists across multiple locations and formats (docs, internal notes, support macros, release notes, in-product tips), leading to:
+This siloed approach is compounded by product knowledge scattered across multiple locations and formats—online help documentation, internal notes, support macros, release notes, and in-product tips.
+The resulting fragmentation leads to:

+- **Multiple knowledge bases with duplicated content** requiring separate maintenance
-* inconsistent or duplicate answers
+- **Inconsistent or duplicate answers** across different sources
-* slower user time-to-value
+- **Slower time-to-value** as users struggle to find accurate information
-* higher support ticket volume and longer time-to-resolution
+- **Higher support ticket volume and longer resolution times** due to gaps in self-service capabilities
-* low trust in content freshness
+- **Stale content** that erodes user trust and confidence
-* AI assistance risk (hallucinations) due to fragmented, ungoverned sources
+- **AI hallucination risks** caused by fragmented, ungoverned knowledge sources

+### The Solution

+To address these challenges, we need a centralized AI knowledge base that consolidates all product knowledge from across locations and formats—including feature documentation, online help articles, release notes, and in-product tips—into a single, governed repository.

-We need a **state-of-the-art Knowledge Platform** that becomes a **Single Source of Truth (SSOT)** and is consumable via web KB, in-product help, and AI (grounded answers with citations), while supporting four user personas.
+We require a **state-of-the-art Knowledge Platform** that serves as a **Single Source of Truth (SSOT)**, consumable through multiple channels: a web-based knowledge base, in-product help, and AI-powered assistance that delivers grounded answers with citations.
+This platform must support all four user personas while ensuring content remains accurate, current, and trustworthy.

+Any AI agent developed on the Virima platform should be able to leverage this centralized knowledge base to provide consistent, accurate responses to both partners and end-users, eliminating the fragmentation and inconsistency that currently plagues our knowledge ecosystem.

 ---